SamMarch/17-Computer-Science-for-JavaScript-Challenge-Regex-Tutorial/README.md

 ### Anchors

-The anchor is a term, which defines the start and end of the expression.
+The anchor is a term which defines the start and end of the expression.
 In the matching email code below,

 `/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/`,